khdeej-ay/portfolio/README.md

-# xyz – Personal Portfolio
+# Syeda Khadeeja – Personal Portfolio

 My personal portfolio website, built with Next.js and Tailwind CSS.
 It showcases my projects, skills, and experience as a Creative Computing student and full-stack developer.